Electricity or Gas: Choose wisely!

 Which is safer?

-Gas and electric appliances have both potential harms for safety.
+Gas and electrical appliances have both potential harms for safety.
 Make sure on using gas the house is properly ventilated to avoid carbon monoxide (CO) poisoning.
 Install a CO alarm to detect any leak.
-However, electric appliances must be installed and maintained properly too to prevent fire hazards and electrocution.
+However, electrical appliances must be installed and maintained properly too to prevent fire hazards and electrocution.
 Schedule a regular inspection of the home wiring system.

 Which is greener?